bagustris/nlp-python/_episodes/09-gramatika.md

 - "Lessons are design in four stages: conceptual, summative, formative, and connective."
 ---

-## Building features based on grannar
+## Building features based on grammar

 Natural languages have an extensive range of grammatical constructions which are hard to handle with the simple methods described in